axians/microServiceBus.docs/nav/_integration/integrate-with-iot-hub.md

 categories: integration
 order: 31
 ---

-## IoT Hub
-A cloud hosted platform responsible for all communications to and from Nodes.
-The IoT hub is also where you can store and manage all of your internet connected devices.
+*An IoT hub is a cloud hosted platform responsible for all communications to- and from Nodes.
+Other on-prem or cloud based services which would benefit from interacting with the *Nodes* would do so through the IoT hub.*

+*microServiceBus.com support three different IoT hubs from Microsoft, Amazon and IBM.
+Through this integration, devices and things can be fully managed far beyond what is provided out-of-the-box.*

+>*Although IoT hubs in general provide the same basic functionality, the main difference would be what is behind the IoT hub, such as machine lerning, reporting and processing.
+Your choice  of IoT hub would, in the majority of cases, depend on what you want to do with the data.*

+---

 ## Get the IoT Hub Connection String from Azure Portal
 1. Sign in to the [Azure portal](https://portal.azure.com).